CrimsonVista/UTAustin-Courses/2021fa_cs361s/labs/lab1/lab1.md

 To test that everything works, run ./target <port> in one shell and in another shell, run

     $ ./reverse.py <port> <connect_port>.
-    INVALID COMMAND
     date
     Sun Oct 16 03:47:33 CDT 2016
     exit

-For this task,  runninng target as as `strace ./target <port>`, the output should look something like this -
+For this task, after running target as `strace ./target <port>`, the output should look something like this -

     $ strace ./target <port>
     ...